DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 > ![image](https://github.com/user-attachments/assets/58e4276b-2a68-458a-a644-5952af2dfcc3)

 With the following entry into the *configuration.yaml* file of home assistant, the B2500 payload is parsed into entities which can be used as sensors.
-> [!TIP]
-> The expire time of the entities will help to detect if the connection between home assistant and the B2500 is lost or unstable.

 ````
 mqtt: